 In most integration efforts, the acquirer simply leaves most employees in their current jobs, because they do not have sufficient time to evaluate everyone.
 This is perfectly acceptable for many positions.
 However, what about senior positions and opinion leaders where the quality and attitude of the employee can have a profound impact on the performance of the acquiree?
 The following issues for the integration team to address are targeted primarily at those key positions:

 The integration effort can involve some tense moments, as some employees are shuffled out of positions that they may have occupied for years.
-The worst case is when there is considerable ambivalence against the acquirer, and this attitude is rampant in the work force.
-If so, the integration team may have no choice other than to replace a large part of the acquiree’s work force, probably starting with the opinion leaders and cutting as deeply into the organization as necessary to root out those causing trouble.
+The worst case is when there is considerable ambivalence against the acquirer, and this attitude is rampant in the workforce.
+If so, the integration team may have no choice other than to replace a large part of the acquiree’s employees, probably starting with the opinion leaders and cutting as deeply into the organization as necessary to root out those causing trouble.